 How to Fix OnePlus 5T Camera Problems

-We’re seeing a few complaints about the OnePlus 5T camera.
+We’re still seeing a few complaints about the OnePlus 5T camera.
 From photo quality, video recording, and the overall user experience inside the app.
-The camera didn’t work with Snapchat when it first came out, but the company quickly fixed that issue.

-For starters, make sure you received the December 7th update for the OnePlus 5T.
-It has major camera improvements.
-This should also address the complaints about HDR mode and other small issues.
+For starters, make sure you’re on the latest update.
+The company fixed a bunch of things in December and made the camera surprisingly a lot better with the Android Pie release.
+Including a better HDR mode, Night Mode, and better sound while recording.
 You’d be amazed by how many users don’t accept software updates.
 Don’t skip them, and make sure you’re on the latest software.

 However, if you’re still having problems with the OnePlus 5T camera there are a few steps to take.
 For one, restart your phone.
 If it’s Snapchat, restart the app.
 If you still struggle with Snapchat try Settings > Application Manager or Apps > Snapchat > Clear Cached Data + Force Stop.
 This wipes out all the settings and might improve Snapchat.